 The key is the IRouterService passed to the app.UseRouter(),which lets you directly map URLs to action delegates that have a request and a response you read from and write to.
 You can also access HttpContext from the request or response parameters so that all of the context’s intrinsic objects are available.
 This is obviously a bit lower-level than using MVC/API controllers.
 There’s no Controller logic available, so you have to handle input deserialization and output generation in your own code.
 The code above handles its own JSON serialization, for example.
 With a few simple helper extension methods, you can provide a lot of functionality using just this very simple mechanism.
 This is useful for publishing simple one-off “handlers.”
 It can also be a good starting point if you ever want to build your own custom not-MVC Web framework or custom service.

-IRouterService functionality is primarily for specialized use cases where you need one or more very simple notification requests.
-It is very a similar use case to where you might employ serverless Web Functions (like Azure Functions, AWS Lambda) for handling simple service callbacks or other one off operations that have few dependencies.
+IRouterService functionality is primarily for specialized use cases where you need one or more very simple notification request.
+It’s very a similar use case to where you might employ server-less Web Functions (like Azure Functions or AWS Lambda) for handling simple service callbacks or other one-off operations that have few dependencies.

 I've also found IRouterService useful for custom route handling that doesn't fall into the application space, but is more of an admin feature.
 For example, recently I needed to configure an ASP.NET Core app to allow access for Let's Encrypt's domain validation callbacks and I could just use a route handler to handle a special route in the server's Configure() code: